 To reconnect to Google Home you follow the same procedure as you did the first time you used it.
 So, install the Google Home app, let it search for and connect to the device, then enter details such as the room it's in and your Wi-Fi network details, log into your Google account and follow the prompts to configure the device.

-- How to set up Google Home
+Also see: How to reboot Google Home